The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Spectroscopic Data

 \subsection{External Spectroscopic Data Sets}

 We include spectroscopic data in the regions of our hosts from a variety of publicly available surveys.
 We include spectroscopic data from SDSS DR14 \citep{SDSS_DR14}, NSA v1.0.1 \citep{Blanton2011}, and GAMA DR3 \citep{Baldry2018:GAMA:DR3}; these sources were included in \paperone{}, but now updated versions/data releases are used.
 In this work, we also include data from the following surveys, listed in decreasing order of number of sources in complete SAGA fields: the WiggleZ Dark Energy Survey \citep{WiggleZ}, the 2dF Galaxy Redshift Survey \citep[2dFGRS;][]{2dFGRS}, the Australian Dark Energy Survey \citep[OzDES, Data Release 2;][]{OzDES}, the 6dF Galaxy Survey \citep[6dFGS;][]{6dF}, the 2-degree Field Lensing Survey \citep[2dFLenS;][]{2dFlens}, and the Las Campanas Redshift Survey \citep[LCRS;][]{1996ApJ...470..172S}.
-Sources from these surveys are included for quality flag $q_z \ge 3$, and include a few thousand galaxies in the fields around the SAGA hosts presented here.
-We additionally include a handful of velocities measured in HI by the ALFALFA survey \citep{ALFALFA100}.
-We re-target galaxies in cases where a literature value indicates a satellite galaxy to ensure homogeneity, but do not count this as a SAGA discovery.
+Sources from these surveys are included for quality flag $q_z \ge 3$ and include a few thousand galaxies in the fields around the SAGA hosts presented here.
+A handful of galaxies that do not have optical redshifts have velocities measured in \textsc{Hi} by the ALFALFA survey \citep{ALFALFA100}; we followed up these objects and found no inconsistency.
+We also retarget galaxies in cases where a literature optical redshift indicates a satellite galaxy to verify the literature velocity measurement and to ensure homogeneity, but we do not count this as a SAGA discovery.
+When an object has a consistent redshift from multiple sources, we prefer optical sources and telescopes with a larger aperture.